Jump to navigation Jump to search

 Roles for the custodian

-- Property: implement the nondominium form of property
+- Property: implement the nondominium form of property (more on nondominium and peer property on the p2p Foundation).

 - Legal representation: represents the network's interests in legal procedures